-In this case, the diagnosis is similar to the treatment: look at the hormonal weight gain symptoms above and ask yourself if you need to employ any of the tips numbered below.
+In this case, the diagnosis is similar to the treatment - look at the hormonal weight gain symptoms above and ask yourself if you need to employ any of the tips included below.

 Are you getting seven-to-nine hours of sleep each night?
 Do you wake feeling rested?
 Are you suffering from symptoms of menopause?
 How do you manage stress?
 Do you make exercise and healthy eating a priority?

 If you need to up your emotional self-care routine and/or are experiencing other symptoms of menopause, your weight gain might be linked to hormonal imbalances.

-The no. 1 thing you can do to curb hormonal weight gain (from both prevention and maintenance perspectives) is to up your self-care game.
+The number one thing you can do to curb hormonal weight gain (from both prevention and maintenance perspectives) is to up your self-care game.
 Since hormonal weight gain during menopause is much different from gaining a few pounds over the holidays, you’ll need to concentrate on hormone-related factors.

 Yes, this is what we would suggest if your weight gain wasn’t related to hormones, but we also feel that it’s worth mentioning for menopause-related weight gain too.